EnterpriseDB/repmgr/README.md

 we recommend capturing output in a logfile or using your system's log facility;
 see `repmgr.conf.sample` for details.

-As a command line utility, `repmgr` will directly to the console by default (this is a change in behaviour from versions before 3.3, where it would always log to the same location as `repmgrd`).
+As a command line utility, `repmgr` will log directly to the console by default (this is a change in behaviour from versions before 3.3, where it would always log to the same location as `repmgrd`).
 However in some circumstances, such as when `repmgr` is executed by `repmgrd` during a failover event, it makes sense to